Illustrations by Rozalina Burkova

 Animation by Alex Kuzoian

-Mike Pappas (CEO) and Carter Huffman (CTO) are the co-founders of Modulate.
-Pappas as a B.S. in physics and applied mathematics from MIT and was previously a software architect at Lola.
+Mike Pappas, as CEO, and Carter Huffman, as CTO, are the co-founders of Modulate.
+Pappas has a B.S. in physics and applied mathematics from MIT and was previously a software architect at Lola.
 Huffman has a B.S. in physics from MIT and was previously a technologist at NASA’s Jet Propulsion Lab.